guilhermefarto/ant-colony-optimization/README.md

 	int totalOfFood
 ```

-The methods of an object of Anthill class are:
+The methods for Anthill class are:

 ```python
 	void draw() { ... }